browserengineering/book/book/browsersandweb.md

 proprietary software platform.
 There are multiple reasons this didn’t happen, among them the egalitarian ethos of the computing community and the presence and strength of the W3C.
-Equally important was the networked nature of the web, and therefore the desire of websites to make sure their site worked correctly in most or all of the browsers (otherwise they would lose customers), leading them to avoid any proprietary extensions.
+Equally important was the networked nature of the web, and therefore the desire of web developers to make sure their pages worked correctly in most or all of the browsers (otherwise they would lose customers), leading them to avoid any proprietary extensions.

 Despite fears that this might happen, there never really was a point where any browser openly attempted to break away from the standard.
-Instead, intense competition for market share was channeled into very fast innovation and an ever-expanding set of APIs and capabilities for the web, which we nowadays refer to as _the Web Platform,_ not just the “World Wide Web”.
+Instead, intense competition for market share was channeled into very fast innovation and an ever-expanding set of APIs and capabilities for the web, which we nowadays refer to as _the web platform,_ not just the “World Wide Web”.
 This recognizes the fact that the web is no longer a document viewing mechanism, but has evolved into a fully realized computing platform and ecosystem.[^web-os]

-Given these outcomes, in retrospect it is clear that it’s not so relevant to know which browser “won” or “lost” each of the browser “wars”.
+Given these outcomes, in retrospect it is clearly not so relevant to know which browser “won” or “lost” each of the browser “wars”.
 In both cases _the web won_ and was preserved and enhanced for the benefit of the world.
-In economics terms, enforcing a standard set of APIs across browsers made the web platform a _commodity_; instead of competing based on lock-in, browsers compete on _performance_ and _quality_, and also _browser features_ that are not part of the web platform---for example, tabbed UIs and search engine integration.
+In economics terms, enforcing a standard set of APIs across browsers made the web platform a _commodity_; instead of competing based on lock-in, browsers compete on _performance_ and _quality_, and also _browser features_ that are not part of the web platform---for example, tabbed UIs and search engine integration.[^monetization]
-[^monetization]

-[^monetization]: Browser development is also primarily funded by revenue from search engine advertisements; a secondary typical funding motivation is to improve the competitive position of an operating system or device owned or controlled by the company building the browser.[^compare-redhat]
+[^monetization]: Browser development is also primarily funded by revenue from search engine advertisements; a secondary typical funding motivation is to improve the competitive position of an operating system or device owned or controlled by the company building the browser.
+(Compare this with the RedHat anecdote I related earlier!)

 [^web-os]: There have even been operating systems built around the web!
 Examples include [webOS](https://en.wikipedia.org/wiki/WebOS), which powered some Palm